 It’s quite simple, really.
 When we hold a coin, we can tilt it, put it under different lighting conditions, get a feel for the overall look of the piece.
 But when I photograph a coin, I have to give you a quality representation of all the aspects of a coin under various conditions in one image.
 I can neither deceptively hide the flaws, nor do I really want to highlight them unless they’re dreadfully apparent in hand.
-It’s a balancing act, not so much science as intuition from nearly two decades as a professional photographer (eek, when did I start pushing 40?), and taking into account the literally tens of thousands of coins I’ve photographed and handled in the last decade+ in numismatics.
+Coin Photography is a balancing act, not so much science as intuition from nearly two decades as a professional photographer (eek, when did I start pushing 40?), and taking into account the literally tens of thousands of coins I’ve photographed and handled in the last decade+ in numismatics.
 It’s entirely, completely, and sometimes woefully, subjective.

 To prove my point, I spent a few extra minutes photographing a coin we purchased for inventory, using different lighting conditions, and different post-processing techniques.
 I will explain each set of images in non-photo-nerd terms.

-The first example is my standard photograph, this is what I would post on our website as an inventory photo.
+The first Coin Photography example is my standard photograph, this is what I would post on our website as an inventory photo.
 I won’t go into proprietary details, but I use a copy stand, an electronic cable release, some lamps, a fantastic lens, and an average (but older) DSLR body.
 I currently use Photoshop CS5 for my post-processing (though for years I used CS3), and have a predetermined white balance and set of techniques I use on every image to ensure consistency.